Past-Presidents of Rotary in Racine, Wisconsin discuss the highlights of their terms!

 In February, our annual "Vegas Night" fundraiser netted $24,000 which $9,500 was donated to Camp Anokijig.
 August's "Dennis Barry Strive Scholarship Golf Outing" netted $24,000 also, and $10,000 went for scholarships to 5 local high school students.
 Our club rang bells for the Salvation Army for 16 hours and raised $1,400.
 Reel-to-reel films from Rotary's 1st & 2nd Post Proms of 1953 & 1954 were discovered in storage.
 The board agreed to have the footage remastered, and you can view it on You Tube using this link: Highlight Reel

 In March of 2020 the world was hit by the COVID-19 Pandemic and we had to cancel meetings for several months.
 In order to keep our club engaged I began shooting Facebook Live videos each Friday at different locations around Racine that are significant to Rotary's history.
 Some of these videos had thousands of views!
 Despite the pandemic, our membership remained at well over 100 members!
-A big THANK YOU to Tom Leuenberger for selecting me as his President-Elect, Mark Patzke for accepting my invitation to succeed me, my 23 board members, and to all our wonderful club members!
+A big THANK YOU to Tom Leuenberger for selecting me as his President-Elect, Mark Patzke for accepting my invitation to succeed me, our 23 board members, and to all club members!
 "Hands in!
 Founder's Rotary on 3!" ;)

 Tom Leuenberger - Founder's Club President 2018